 If you spend a lot of time doing certain tasks, let us know so we can make suggestions to help

-To allow for all of this to happen, each of our full eye examination appointments are 45 to 60 minutes long.
+To allow for all of this to happen, each of our full eye examination appointments are typically around 45 minutes long.
 During this, we will check for:

 Glaucoma (including pressure checks)

 Eye muscle function and alignment (and binocular function of eyes)

 UV damage of the eyes

 Eye surface conditions (including dry eyes or allergic eye responses)